The castle facade as seen from Murthly gardens

 Murthly Sawmill

-Weddings and Events at Murthly Castle
+Weddings, Filming and other Events at Murthly Castle

 Wildlife